2013 Northern Pride RLFC season

-2013 was the sixth competitive season for the Cairns based Skill360 Northern Pride Rugby League Football Club.
+2013 was the sixth competitive season for the Skill360 Northern Pride Rugby League Football Club based in Cairns, Queensland, Australia.
 They were one of 12 clubs that played in the eighteenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 24 weeks between March and August.